ervinanovlianti/ervinanovlianti/README.md

 Web Developer | PHP | Backend Node.js
 -------------------------------------

-A final-year student with experience in coding and skilled in developing learning-based projects with the PHP language, currently focusing on developing skills as a backend developer with node.js.
-I am also open to learning new programming languages ​​and technology updates that can improve my ability to develop applications.
-I have skills in designing, developing, and testing applications well and ensuring high code quality.
-I am ready to collaborate with the team and am open to building projects that can positively impact society.
+A computer graduate with experience in coding and proficiency in developing projects using the PHP language with the Laravel framework.
+The current focus is to further hone my skills as a backend developer with Node.js.
+I have a high enthusiasm for learning new programming languages ​​and following the latest technological developments to improve my skills in application development.
+I have experience developing systems starting from planning, developing/coding,  testing, and maintenance by maintaining code quality standards.

+I am enthusiastic about collaborating with the team and open to working on projects that can have a positive impact on society.
+It's great to meet new people and hear new perspectives, so feel free to contact me

 * 🌍  I'm based in Makassar, Indonesia
 * 🖥️  See my portfolio at [MyPortfolio](https://ervinanovlianti.github.io/portfolio/)
 * ✉️  You can contact me at [ervinanovliantii@gmail.com](mailto:ervinanovliantii@gmail.com)
 * 🧠  I'm learning Node.js
-* 🤝  I'm open to collaborating on interesting project
+* 🤝  I'm open to collaborating on an interesting project
 * ⚡  I'm like happy to learn new things

 <a href="https://www.github.com/ervinanovlianti" target="_blank" rel="noreferrer"><img